wzmao/mbio/README.md

 ----
 ## What is **`mbio`**?
    This is a biology python package I used in my working.
 I will translate some algorithms from other language into python.
 I will try to make the program fast and easy to use.
 I mainly working on protein sequence analysis.

    Now we have v1.1.1, welcome to download and tell me your feeling.

+   The package is dependent on numpy and prody.

 Now, I have